Ijwu/Archipelago.RiskOfRain2/README.md

 This mod adds support to Risk of Rain 2 for playing as an Archipelago client.
 For more information on Archipelago head over to https://archipelago.gg.

+Should be multiplayer compatible, but not rigorously tested.
+Be sure to scale up your YAML settings if you play in multiplayer.

 ## Gameplay

 The Risk of Rain 2 players send checks by causing items to spawn in-game.
 That means opening chests or killing bosses, generally.
 An item check is only sent out after a certain number of items are picked up.
 This count is configurable in the player's YAML.

 ## YAML Settings
+**Important Note:** Your name in the YAML (the `name` option) MUST match your profile name in the Risk of Rain 2 game (upper right of main menu), otherwise you will NOT be able to connect to the server.

 An example YAML would look like this:
 ```yaml
 description: Ijwu-ror2